mongodb/mongo-spark/doc/1-sparkSQL.md

 ## Spark SQL

-The entry point into all functionality in Spark SQL is the SQLContext class, or one of its descendants.
+The entry point to Spark SQL is the `SQLContext` class or one of its descendants.
+To create a basic `SQLContext` all you need is a
-To create a basic SQLContext, all you need is a SparkContext.
+`SparkContext`.

 ```scala
 import org.apache.spark.sql.SQLContext